shirish93/shirish93.github.io/_posts/2023-07-07-kubernetes-upgrade.md

 * **Istio:** Given the significant age of our Istio version, a direct upgrade to the latest Kubernetes version was not feasible.
 To ensure compatibility, we implemented a multi-step upgrade process, carefully migrating through two intermediate Istio versions before reaching the desired state.
 * **Kubernetes:** Similar to Istio, the Kubernetes version also underwent multiple upgrades to ensure seamless compatibility with the other components within the cluster.
-* **Calico:** The Calico network policy engine, another crucial component of our Kubernetes setup, was also upgraded in a phased manner, adhering to the established compatibility requirements.
+* **Calico:** The Calico network policy engine, another component of our Kubernetes setup, was also upgraded in a phased manner, adhering to the established compatibility requirements.
 * **Amazon Machine Images (AMIs):** Upgrading the underlying AMIs was essential to unlock the latest features and security patches offered by the newer versions.
 * **Runtime Environments:** The runtime environments for our Python and JavaScript Lambda functions, which played a vital role in our deployment process, were also upgraded to ensure compatibility with the updated system.